jhchang/tnr-ML/README.md

 # tnr-ML
-Notesbooks where experimentation with individual cat classification is the goal
+Notebooks where experimentation with individual cat classification is the goal